ericwindmill/ericwindmill.com/content/posts/my-library.md

 + The Obstacle is the Way - Ryan Holiday
 + Effective JavaScript - David Herman
 + The Gary Halbert Letters - Gary Halbert
++ The Best Interface is No Interface - Golden Krishna